Calvin-Kuo/calvinkuo/src/data/about.md

 - At 5, I began learning how to swim and ice skate competitively.
 After a year, I decided to stick with swimming and give up ice skating because I preferred warm sports over cold sports.

-- At 6, I began Chinese school where I was *cough*forced*cough* to learn how to read, write, listen, and speak Simplified Chinese.
+- At 6, I began Chinese school where I learned how to read, write, listen, and speak Simplified Mandarin Chinese.
 For the next 12 years, my Saturdays were dedicated to Chinese school (6 days of school a week).
 It was also the year I accidentally broke my father's Motorola Razr flip phone from using it too much.

 - At 7, my parents gifted me a Gameboy for the 14 hour flight to China.
 Besides this being my first time visiting Asia, this was the first time I had a gaming device of any kind --so as you can imagine I was ecstatic.

 - At 8, my parents bought a new Dell destop computer.
 I learned how to use Microsoft Word and PowerPoint, which I then used for my homework.
+It was also the year I began martial arts and karate.

 - At 9, I began playing club soccer (or football for my friends outside the U.S.).
 I also created my first email account (it was a Gmail).
-I felt like a boss whenever I got an email.
+I felt like a boss when I received my first email.

 - At 10, I built my first website with Microsoft FrontPage on our Pentium III [Gateway](https://en.wikipedia.org/wiki/Gateway,_Inc.).
 It was a website for my Club Penguin and it was terrible (but I did not think so at the time).
-I also made Club Penguin Youtube videos.
+I also made Club Penguin Youtube videos which my friends still make fun of today.

-- I was 11 when I built my first [Tesla Coil](https://en.wikipedia.org/wiki/Tesla_coil).
+- I was 11 when I learned the importance of helping my community.
+I participated in the Rotary International club and helped communities in Habitat for Humanity.

 - When I was 12, I learned anatomy and found myself incredibly interested in pursuing a field of surgery.
 I was not afraid of blood, but I was afraid of shots.